-2) Develop and Implement Policies to Curb the Emergence of COVID-19
+2) Develop Policies to Curb the Spread of COVID-19

-The next step involves using the risk assessment results to develop and implement policies that would curb the emergence of COVID-19.
-Otherwise, you’ll need to begin contract tracing personnel who visited the office and deep cleaning the premises if the virus starts spreading.
+Next, use the risk assessment results to develop and implement policies to curb the emergence of COVID-19.
+Otherwise, you’ll have to use contract tracing personnel to determine who visited the office and deep clean the premises if the virus starts spreading.

 If these measures cannot stem the spread of the virus, you may have no choice but to shut the worksite temporarily.
 Given such high stakes, you may want to consider outsourcing your HR department and getting professional help in this area.
 In addition, here are a few policies organizations can implement to curb the emergence of SARS-COVID-19:

-Provide your workers with soap and water with a paper towel if hand sanitizer with 60% alcohol isn’t available.
+Provide your workers with soap, water, and paper towels if hand sanitizer when possible.
 However, if water and soap aren’t available, you’ll need to provide hand sanitizer.
 Identify areas that attract high foot traffic and ensure they’re thoroughly cleaned and disinfected using EPA-registered disinfectants.

-Appropriate engineering controls to curb the emergence of COVID 19 in the workplace include shields/physical barriers to separate workers and enhanced ventilation to reduce the concentration of the virus in the indoor air.
-Administrative controls, meanwhile, could involve staggering work shifts, eschewing in-person meetings, limiting break room capacity, among others.
+Appropriate engineering controls to reduce the spread of COVID 19 in the workplace include shields/physical barriers to separate workers and enhanced ventilation to reduce the concentration of the virus in the indoor air.
+Administrative controls include staggering work shifts, limiting in-person meetings, and reducing break room capacity, among others.